Garner’s left holding the babies as Day goes to work…

 This as I’m still upset that Sinatra’s surly character Barney won her in Young at Heart (1954).
 I’m equally annoyed that Young also lost Doris to Clark Gable, in Teacher’s Pet (1958).
 But I stress, this upset is with the characters, not the actors.

-rant review HERE as I only watched as Garner in it.
+rant review HERE as I only watched because Garner was in it.

 This actor was always dashingly handsome and charismatic, be it on TV in The Rockford Files (1974-81) or in film in The Great Escape (1961).
 Or as one of his many Bret Maverick (1981-82) TV reincarnations.
 In a turtleneck, suit, scrubs or tuxedo, he’s the source of many a reel infatuation.

-She then – after about what seemed like (at least) 5 minutes screen time – visits her similarly aged (if not more) husband, Mr. Fraleigh (Edward Andrews) at work.
+She then – after about what seemed like (at least) 5 minutes of screen time – visits her similarly aged (if not more) husband, Mr Fraleigh (Edward Andrews) at work.
 She proclaims that she’s pregnant.
 If it hadn’t been for this film’s opening credits featuring Day, I would have thought I was watching the wrong film.
-Also in a side note, Day didn’t (to my surprise) sing the opening credits.
+Also on a side note, Day didn’t (to my surprise) sing the opening credits.

 Anyway. the Fraleighs are super happy and overwhelmed (they’ve been trying to conceive for 20 years).
 So they invite her obstetrician, Dr Gerry Boyer (James Garner) and his wife, Beverly (Doris Day) to dinner.
 Gerry calls Beverly at home.
 She’s bathing daughter